 Students will find computer facilities abundant and readily accessible, with over 400 computers in more than 20 computer labs located throughout the campus.
-The majority of the computer labs are PC workstations.
-There are also a variety of computer labs that contain specialized hardware, including Macintosh and SUN computers.
+While the majority of the computer labs are PC workstations, there are also a number with Mac and Linux workstations.